EMV Tokenization for all devices, channels, and payment use-cases

 - Step #1: When the end-user performs a payment online, in-store or in-app, the merchant provides the token and related cryptogram as part of the authorization request to the network.

-- STEP #2: Then, the Tokenization Platform verifies the validity of the transaction and checks that it is the correct token of the right wallet or eMerchant.
+- STEP #2: Then, the Tokenization Platform verifies the transaction's validity and checks that it is the correct token of the right wallet or eMerchant.

 - STEP#3: It then uses the token vault to convert it back to the primary account number (PAN) and recalculate the related cryptogram before requesting transaction authorization from the issuer.